powsybl/pypowsybl/docs/user_guide/network.rst

 .. image:: ../_static/images/test_network_vl2_after_adding_extensions.svg

 Some methods also exist to create an injection and its bay in one line.
 With these you don't need to create by hand the switches.
-The methods take as an argument a busbar section, which will be the open on which the disconnector will be closed and the switches on parallel busbar sections will be open.
+The methods take as an argument a busbar section, which will be the one on which the disconnector will be closed and the switches on parallel busbar sections will be open.
+You also need to fill the position of the injection as well as its characteristics.
+Optionnally, you can indicate the direction of the injection - by default, on the bottom -, if an exception should be raised in case of problem - by default, False - and a reporter to get the information of what happened.

-You can add a load and connect it to BBS3 a place it between the line and the load1 with:
+You can add a load and connect it to BBS3 and place it between the line and the load1 (order position between 10 and 20) with:

 .. testcode::